 Mitchel has co-authored numerous regulations including the controlled substance prescribing standards and the pain clinic regulations.
 Mitchel sat as the Attorney General’s designee on various boards such as the Public Pension Oversight Committee, the Recovery Kentucky Task Force, and the KASPER Advisory Council.

 Mitchel was named by Governor Andy Beshear to co-chair the transition team of the Finance and Administration Cabinet after the 2019 gubernatorial election where he led the team reviewing all aspects of the largest cabinet in Kentucky’s government.
 Mitchel also graduated from Leadership Kentucky in 2019.

 Mitchel is active in the Louisville community.
-He serves as Treasurer of the Norton Children’s Hospital Foundation and is a regular volunteer with the Bluegrass Center for Autism.
+He serves on the Board of Directors for the Louisville Regional Airport Authority, is Treasurer of the Norton Children’s Hospital Foundation, and is a regular volunteer with the Bluegrass Center for Autism.
 He resides in Louisville, Kentucky with his wife and three children.